6 points, SCA Band 2, 0.125 EFTSL

 Modern computer systems contain parallelism in both hardware and software.
 This unit covers parallelism in both general purpose and application specific computer architectures and the programming paradigms that allow parallelism to be exploited in software.
-The unit examines both shared memory and message passing paradigms in both hardware and software; concurrency, multithreading and synchronicity; parallel, clustered and distributed supercomputing models, languages and software tools and development environments.
+The unit examines shared memory and message passing paradigms in hardware and software; concurrency, multithreading and synchronicity; parallel, clustered and distributed supercomputing models, languages and software tools and development environments.
 Students will program in these paradigms.

-On successful completion of this unit, students should be able to:
+At the completion of this unit, students should be able to:

 Minimum total expected workload equals 12 hours per week comprising:

-(a.)
-Contact hours for on-campus students:
+- Contact hours for on-campus students: